Samwise-B/SE_IBM/README.md

 # SE_IBM

-2D Game project for unity based on the paradroid game
+2D Game built using the Unity Engine.
+An education game created for our client (IBM) to complement their Skills Build platform.